hausec/ADAPE-Script/README.md

 •	Search for open SMB shares on the network

 •	Search those shares and other accessible directories for sensitive files and strings (Passwords, PII, or whatever your want, really).
-By default it's looking for the terms "password,ssn".
-If you wanted to search for CVVs for example, you'd just add it next to 'ssn', e.g. password,ssn,cvv
+By default it's looking for the term "password".
+If you wanted to search for CVVs for example, you'd just add it next to 'password', e.g. password,cvv

 •	Check patches of systems on the network